adjust/android_sdk/doc/web_views.md

 }
 ```

-By completing these steps, AdjustBridge has everything it needs to enable communication between our native SDK and your page loaded in web view.
-Now you need to properly initialise your web view to use AdjustBridge Javascript interface:
+By completing these steps, AdjustBridge has everything it needs to enable the communication between our native SDK and your page loaded in web view.
+Now you need to properly initialise your web view to use the AdjustBridge Javascript interface:

 ```java
 public class MainActivity extends Activity {